-Applicants with the high school requirements and with the required matriculation average are considered for admission if they also meet the Faculty Transfer regulations specified in §16.2.13.
-Applicants who do not present the high school requirements or the required matriculation average may be considered for admission if they successfully complete, at an accredited postsecondary institution, one year (\bigstar 30) or more of coursework transferable to the BFA (Art and Design) or the BDesign program.
+Applicants with the high school requirements and with the required matriculation average are considered for admission if they also meet the Faculty Transfer regulations specified in Postsecondary Applicants.
+Applicants who do not present the high school requirements or the required matriculation average may be considered for admission if they successfully complete, at an accredited postsecondary institution, one year (★30) or more of coursework transferable to the BFA (Art and Design) or the BDesign program.
 This work is accepted in place of matriculation subject requirements, except for English Language Arts 30-1 (or equivalent), which is required.
-Such applicants must also meet the Faculty transfer regulations specified in §16.2.13(1)b, c, and d and §16.2.13(2).
+Such applicants must also meet the Faculty transfer regulations specified in Readmission and Transfer b, c, and d and Transfer from the Transition Year Program.